 Late Filing Penalties

-If you miss the filing deadline, you may be subject to tax penalties.
+You may be subject to tax penalties if you miss the filing deadline.
 If you file your return after the filing deadline, the IRS can charge a late filing penalty of 5% of the amount due each month the return is late, up to a maximum of 25%.
 The IRS will assess interest on your tax payment from the regular due date of your return, even if you qualify for an extension.
 A late payment penalty may also apply to any tax, other than estimated tax, that is not paid by the due date.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help